Restoring your confidence in your smile.

 What is the process of getting implants or dentures?

 Getting dental implants involves multiple surgical procedures over the course of six to eight months.
-Dr. Miedema will place the metal rods in your jaw during your first procedure, after which you’ll need to allow the bone to heal and grow around the implants for several months before you can undergo the second procedure.
-Once you’ve healed enough, Dr. Miedema will perform a second procedure to attach abutments to your new tooth roots and take a mold of your mouth.
+A member of the Tory Hill Team will place the metal rods in your jaw during your first procedure, after which you’ll need to allow the bone to heal and grow around the implants for several months before you can undergo the second procedure.
+Once you’ve healed enough, we will perform a second procedure to attach abutments to your new tooth roots and take a mold of your mouth.
 This mold will be used to design your dentures to ensure that they fit properly.
 You’ll heal for several weeks before undergoing a final procedure to secure your new dentures in place.

 What are the benefits of these treatments?